MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 ms.reviewer: v-brycho
 ---

-# Author in the HoloLens application
+# Author in the HoloLens application for Dynamics 365 Guides

 [Watch a video on HoloLens authoring](https://aka.ms/hololensauthor)